CDLUC3/ezid/templates/doc/apidoc.2.rst

                   of a reserved identifier, will be            registered registered), and also indicates the status
                   of the registration process.
 When setting,
-                  must be set to "yes" or "no".
-See `Crossref registration`_ below for more
+                  must be set to "yes".
+See
+                  `Crossref registration`_ below for more
                   information.
   === =========== ============================================ ================